Zwapgrid/zwapgrid-developer-test/README.md

 ### What are we looking for?

-- Simplicity
-- Reliability
-- An understanding of how REST APIs work
+- An understanding of how REST APIs work, using:
+  - Code that is simple to read and understand
+  - Code that will work reliably
+  - Code that is properly tested

 ### Useful Documentation